 4 Different Types of Litter

-It seems like every day, there's a new type of litter on the market.
+It seems like every day, there's a new litter type on the market.
 But which one should you choose?
 Let's look at four different types of litter, including their pros and cons.

 1. Clay Litter